-- Intermediate outputs from the extensive work commissioned by the MCA in response to the Bus Review, covering Route, Quality and Environment Analyses - this work is ongoing at the time of preparing this document - Liaison with senior officers of the MCA, SYPTE and the local authorities - Outputs from a specific commission to develop a realistic action plan to address issues around fares and ticketing, given the matters raised in the Bus Review and the prominence given to this topic in the National Bus Strategy - Discussion with all bus operators in South Yorkshire and the Confederation of Passenger Transport throughout the preparation of this document - Individual meetings with passenger groups, disabled passenger representatives and local businesses at specific points as the document was developed - Development of the CRSTS bid recently presented to Government, the means by which much of the capital investment required within the first five years of the lifetime of the Initial BSIP, will be delivered.
+- Intermediate outputs from the extensive work commissioned by the MCA in response to the Bus Review, covering Route, Quality and Environment Analyses - this work is ongoing at the time of preparing this document - · Liaison with senior officers of the MCA, SYPTE and the local authorities - Outputs from a specific commission to develop a realistic action plan to address issues around fares and ticketing, given the matters raised in the Bus Review and the prominence given to this topic in the National Bus Strategy - Discussion with all bus operators in South Yorkshire and the Confederation of Passenger Transport throughout the preparation of this document - Individual meetings with passenger groups, disabled passenger representatives and local businesses at specific points as the document was developed - Development of the CRSTS bid recently presented to Government, the means by which much of the capital investment required within the five year lifetime of this Plan, will be delivered.

 It should be recognised that the interventions will take time to implement and therefore impact may not be felt immediately.
-Some interventions can be implemented in the short term (indeed, some are already underway), whereas others will take more time, either because further work will be required to understand the detail of what is needed in practice, mobilisation lead times or due to the best timing for their deployment given the focus on immediate patronage recovery - this is explained further for some of the activities.
+Some interventions can be implemented in the short term (indeed, some are already underway), whereas others will take more time, either because further work will be required to understand the detail of what is needed in practice, mobilisationlead times or due to the best timing for their deployment given the focus on immediate patronage recovery - this is explained further for some of the activities.
 This approach also reflects the fragile state of the South Yorkshire bus network following the COVID-19 pandemic.

 As well as when these activities, interventions and policies are implemented, there may well be different approaches as to how they are implemented, reflecting the current legislation governing bus networks in England and the ability of the various delivery models to support (or not) what is trying to be achieved.
-Whilst the Enhanced Partnership that will follow from the submission of this Initial BSIP is the first delivery model that will be employed, other models may be more appropriate, or necessary, in the future to achieve all that is required.
+Whilst the Enhanced Partnership is the first delivery model that will be employed, other models may be more appropriate, or necessary, in the future to achieve all that is required.